Roofing Installation Tips

 To Pre-Drill, or Not to Pre-Drill?

 Depending upon which installer you ask, you could end up getting some different answers to this question.
 But the fact of the matter is that the screws used for attaching metal roofing are self-drilling screws, so it could be argued that you never really need to pre-drill your holes.
-Pre-drilling gone wrong can actually create more opportunity for moisture to penetrate later.
+Pre-drilling gone wrong can actually create more opportunities for moisture to penetrate later.
 Having said that, there are instances where pre-drilling can make some sense, particularly if you’re attaching your metal roofing to a solid wood substrate.
-Pre-drilling also can lessen the likelihood of screws being driven in at an angle, it makes longer self-tapping screws easier to sink, and it also allows you to plan out your fastener spacing ahead of time.
-A lot of it really just depends upon the nature of the substrate and upon the design and layout of your metal roof.
+Pre-drilling also can lessen the likelihood of screws being driven in at an angle.
+This makes longer self-tapping screws easier to sink, and it also allows you to plan out your fastener spacing ahead of time.
+A lot of it really just depends upon the nature of the roofing substrate, and upon the design and layout of your metal roof.

 Do the Screws Go in the Ribs or in the Flats?

 When it comes to corrugated metal paneling, one question that always comes up is exactly where to put the screws on the metal roofing in the first place.
 Many advise that screws should be put in the flats or valleys only, while others swear that the screws should go in the ribs.
 To get an idea of how hotly-contested this topic can get, take a minute to scroll through the comment section of this popular metal roofing comparison video shared by Skywalker Roofing owner Luke Wilson!